peter1357908/Resistance-Online-Server-/doc/protocol.md

 ```
 {
     missionOutcome: String, // 'SUCCEEDED' or 'FAILED' (redundant information; the outcome can be determined from `missionVoteComposition` below)
-    missionVoteComposition: { playerID: voteType }, // an object whose keys are playerIDs and each value is the corresponding player's voteType ('SUCCESS' / 'FAIL'); note that this also implies which players went on the mission, as only those who did would appear as keys in this object.
+    missionVoteComposition: { playerID: voteType }, // an object whose keys are playerIDs and each value is the corresponding player's voteType ('SUCCEED' / 'FAIL'); note that this also implies which players went on the mission, as only those who did would appear as keys in this object.
     rounds: [`roundObject`], // `roundObject` is defined below; in the order of the rounds that took place
 }
 ```